coveo-labs/json-python-push/README.md

 ```

 Parameters explained:
-* `jsonpush.py`: makes reference python to program.
+* `jsonpush.py`: Makes reference to the program.
 If it is not inside the same folder, you'll need to fix the path: Example: ..//jsonpush.py
 * `-org`: Coveo Organization ID which holds your Push source
 * `-apikey`: The API Key which was copied during the creation process of the Push source
 * `-json`: File containing the indexing content JSON to be pushed and for extraction of Fields